HOW YOUR PERSONAL INFORMATION IS USED AND MANAGED

-We collect personal information about you only where we need to or where that personal information is related directly to Volt Group functions or activities.
-For example, we may collect personal information about you to:
+We collect personal information about you only where we need to or where that personal information is related directly to your banking functions and activities with Volt Group.
+For example, we collect personal information about you so we can:

 We or our service providers may collect personal information about you including:

 - identification information like your name, date of birth, address and contact details;

 - information you use or give us when you:

 - apply to open an account with us or to obtain other products or services;

 - ask us, or accept our invitation, to participate in Volt Labs activities;